 Our Duffle Bag may look minimal in design aesthetic, but each detail was carefully thought out and planned.
 Every feature and material used is intentional.
 We wanted to build the perfect Duffle, one that balances minimal design aesthetic with modern functionality, using materials second to none.

 The overall design of the Duffle Bag was inspired by duffle and weekender bags from the 1930’s to 1940’s.
 We incorporated many of the design queues and structures from that era but built our Duffle Bag to be a slightly modern interpretation.
 So it’s not a replica, but it is heavily inspired by that era.
 We didn’t want to do a replica piece because it would not be practical in today’s world.
 For example, our Duffle is specifically designed to accommodate your smart phone, chargers, boarding passes, etc. It also comes with a shoulder strap to free up your hands, which was not common back then, but is crucial in today’s world.

-Our selection of 6 oz. leather was very intentional.
+Our selection was very intentional.
 We experimented with different thicknesses and determined that these varying weights were the perfect choice for this bag.
 Because this is a bag that will get tossed around a lot, we needed the leather to be durable yet pliable.
 It’s also a larger bag and we didn’t want it to be unnecessarily heavy - varying weights solved both of these issues.

 When you pick up this bag, you’ll instantly know you’re holding something unique.
 It doesn’t feel flimsy or mushy like most mass-market duffle bags.
 Yet, it’s not as heavy as its solid construction would suggest.
 It feels substantial, like something that will last a long time – because it will.

 The finish of our leather for this bag has three elements.